 - cooking spray

-In a medium bowl, combine 3 tbsp sugar with pumpkin pie spice, stirring with a whisk to combine.
-With moist hands, shape dough into 42 (1-inch) balls.
+- In a medium bowl, combine 3 tbsp sugar with pumpkin pie spice, stirring with a whisk to combine.
+With wet hands (you can keep a cup of water close), shape dough into 42 (1-inch) balls.
 Roll balls in sugar/pumpkin pie spice mixture.